Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Cyber-Systems-ICT-Unit-1-VET-Competencies.md

 # Cyber Systems, ICT Unit 1 VET Competencies

-The following Competencies are associated with this unit
+The following Competencies are associated with this unit.

-## Certificate II in Applied Digital Technologies
+## ICT20120 - Certificate II in Applied Digital Technologies

 [//]: # (Done in HTML to allow for a header column)
 <table style="both">